-Pomegranate juice and liqueur infuse this warm-weather beverage with icy-cool flavor.
+Pomegranate juice and liqueur infuse this warm-weather beverage with lovely sweet-tart flavor.
 Make and freeze a big batch of the fruity mixture up to a month in advance for quick party cocktails.
-Trust us, this margarita mix recipe is much better than anything you'll find at the store.
+Trust us, this frozen margarita recipe is much better than anything you'll find at the store.

 Make-Ahead Frozen Margaritas

 You'll be ready for any impromptu fiesta when your freezer is stocked with this make-ahead simple margarita recipe.
 Frozen limeade concentrate helps them come together in a mere 10 minutes.
 Then put them on ice until you’re ready to shake and serve!
-Or, if you're feeling fancy, transfer to margarita glasses before serving.
+Or, if you're feeling fancy, transfer to margarita glasses post-shake.